OnionIoT/tau-lidar-camera/docs/quickstart.rst

 Set parameters:
 ---------------
-For multiple cameras, you may set them work on different channels, however if you have only one, set it to 0:
+For multiple cameras, you may set them work in different channels, however if you have only one, set it to 0:

    camera.setModulationChannel(0)             ## autoChannelEnabled: 0, channel: 0

-Integration Time could be from 0 to 1000, depends on the reflectibility and distance of the target object, for an object in about 2-3 meters, you may try set it to 800:
+Integration Time could be from 0 to 1000, depends on the surface reflectability and distance of the target object, for an object in about 2-3 meters, you may try set it to 800:

    camera.setIntegrationTime3d(0, 800)        ## set integration time 0: 1000